MicrosoftDocs/windows-itpro-docs/windows/application-management/per-user-services-in-windows.md

 ms.date: 08/14/2017
 ---

-# Per-user services in Windows 10 and Windows Server 2016
+# Per-user services in Windows 10 and Windows Server

+> Applies to: Windows 10, Windows Server

 Per-user services are services that are created when a user signs into Windows or Windows Server and are stopped and deleted when that user signs out.
 These services run in the security context of the user account - this provides better resource management than the previous approach of running these kinds of services in Explorer, associated with a preconfigured account, or as tasks.